SauravC99/Interpreter/README.md

 This interpreter is an inplementation of the Monkey programming language.
 It follows core steps to turn the input code into something that can be run and evaluated.
+We start with the lexer which turns the input code into tokens.
+These tokens then are parsed through the parser to generate an Abstract Syntax Tree (AST).
+After this the evaluator walks through and executes the AST to produce the desired result.
+These steps are handled by the REPL (Read-Evaluate-Print-Loop) component which also provides an interactive environment.

-The interpreter supports a variety of programming language features:
+This interpreter supports a variety of programming language features:
+- Variable bindings
+- Integers, Booleans, Null, Strings
+- Arithmetic expressions

 ## Installation